Kangsu Town: Infrastructure and economy

 With the restructuring of state-owned enterprises, the four state-owned enterprises of Kangsu Coal Mine, Kangsu Cement Plant, Kangsu Thermal Power Plant and Kalajiligang Coal Mine stopped production and went bankrupt in 2000.
 With the opportunity of the Western Development, Kangsu becomes a heavy industrial park to develop new industrialization in Wuqia County, and a number of resource development enterprises such as Hongze Mining and Jiaxing Cast Iron Casting Co., Ltd. entered the industrial park, and the 110 kV substation was built in Kangsu.
 The G3013 Kashgar–Erkeshtam Expressway traverses the territory.

 In recent years, around the construction of China's most western border town with "unified planning, rational layout, facilities, and safety and application", Kangsu has changed rapidly and the new urbanization process has accelerated.
 Kangsu Town was listed as the first batch of county-level reform pilot town in Wuqia County on November 5, 2008.
 In May 2015, the town was identified as one of the second batch of pilot towns for independent industrial and mining areas in China.
 In June 2015, Kangsu was identified by the autonomous region as one of the second batch of pilot projects for the transformation of independent industrial and mining areas in China.
 The entire project has been transformed into a total of 30 projects in four major categories, including infrastructure, public service facilities, safe-haven resettlement, and continuous replacement industry development, with a total investment of CNY498 million.

 Residential communities

-The town has 4 residential communitiess under its jurisdiction.
+The town has 4 residential communities under its jurisdiction.